slhernandez/slhernandez/_posts/2014-06-27-Yosemite-Compact-Mail.markdown

 layout: post
 title: Compact Email for Yosemite
 blurb: Another take on a Yosemite OS X based mail client.
-preview-image: /images/posts/compactMail/mail_1200_opt.jpg
+preview-image: /images/grid/email_client_grid.png
 image-title: Compact Email for Yosemite OS X
+categories: design
 ---

 I created this quick concept while reading Apple's [marketing material](http://www.apple.com/osx/preview/) on their upcoming OS X update, Yosemite.
 I am really excited about the new user experience that is packaged in Yosemite.
 It looks like a substantial update to Apple's philosophy of UI and design experience.
 While viewing the marketing images of the new OS, I decided to create a quick mockup of Mail.
 I imagined how it would look as a compact list of message for quick consumption.
 A quick drawer will pop out whenever you select a message.